IsaacSchemm/Pandacap/README.md

 Function app responsibilities:

+* `FavoritesIngest` (three times per day)
+    * check Bluesky account for new likes and reposts
+    * check DeviantArt account for new favorites
 * `InboxCleanup` (every day at 9:00)
     * clear dismissed inbox entries more than 7 days old
 * `InboxIngest` (every hour at :10)